ehabkost/habkost.net/habkost-net/talks/fosdem-2017/index.md

 ## Contents

-> Contents of this talk

 * An overview of QEMU internals
 * How it works
 * What are the challenges
 * Not how to fix it
 * Incomplete (time is limited)

+Note:
+> Contents of this talk
 > If I were talking only to QEMU developers, I would probably
 > be presenting suggestions to fix some issues and change how things
 > work.